 Rating the risk of bias for domain 4

-Table 9 presents an overview of how the signalling questions should be answered and an overall judgement for domain 4 should be reached.(27)(163, 164)
+Table 10 shows how the signalling questions should be answered and an overall judgement for domain 4 should be reached.

+Tailoring PROBAST with additional signalling questions

+We encourage researchers to use PROBAST also for appraising prediction models using other outcome types than binary or time-to-event outcome (e.g. ordinal, nominal or continuous) and using alternative analysis methods to regression-based techniques (e.g. tree based techniques, machine and artificial learning techniques).
+Reviewers may tailor PROBAST by adding additional signalling questions to address bias related to these other types of outcomes or modelling techniques.
+For example, when addressing models for prediction of continuous outcomes, the signalling question that addresses the number of events per studied predictor (Domain 4) may be tailored to address the total number of study participants per studied predictor.(27)

+Also, when investigating studies on the added predictive value of a specific predictor to an existing model, a signalling question can be added that focuses on the methods used for quantifying added value, for example net reclassification index (NRI) or decision curve analysis.(163, 164) Similarly, when investigating studies that focus on recalibration or updating an existing model to another setting, a question on the method of recalibration or updating could be added, for example recalibrating the baseline risk or hazard, updating the original regression coefficients, or refitting the entire model.

+When studies based on machine or artificial learning techniques are used, most if not all of the signalling questions will still apply.
+Additional questions may need to be added, as these techniques use different predictor selection strategies, predictor-outcome estimations and methods to adjust for overfitting.
+Future extensions to (notably domain 4 of) PROBAST will need to be developed for these types of prediction model studies.

+Whenever reviewers decide to tailor or add signalling questions, these need to be phrased such that the answer “yes” indicates a low risk of bias, to facilitate coherence with current signalling questions.
+Specific guidance on how to assess each added signalling question specific for a review should also be produced.

+We do not recommend removing signalling questions from the tool unless they are clearly not relevant to a review question.
+If all studies would rate “yes” or “no” for a particular question, then it is still helpful to leave it in the tool.
+This shows whether a particular source of bias or concern for applicability is a potential problem for that review.

 Step 4 – Overall judgement

-Table 10 shows how an overall judgement on the risk of bias and applicability of a prediction model evaluation can be made.
+Table 11 shows an overall judgement on the risk of bias and applicability of a prediction model evaluation.
 If a prediction model evaluation is judged as “low” on all domains relating to bias or applicability, then it is appropriate to have an overall judgment of “low risk of bias” or “low concern for applicability”.
-If an evaluation is judged “high” for at least one domain, then it should be judged “at high risk of bias” or as having “high concerns for applicability.”
-If the prediction model evaluation is “unclear” in 1 or more domains and was rated as “low” in the remaining domains, then it may be judged “at unclear risk of bias” or as having “unclear concerns for applicability.”
+If an evaluation is judged “high” for at least one domain, then it should be judged at “high risk of bias” or as having “high concerns for applicability.”
+If the prediction model evaluation is “unclear” in one or more domains and was rated as “low” in the remaining domains, then it may be judged at “unclear risk of bias” or as having “unclear concerns for applicability”.

-This includes examples when this domain can still be considered “low risk of bias”, even when one or more signalling questions are answered as N or PN.

-We emphasise that PROBAST should not be used to generate a summary “quality score” for a study because of the well-known problems associated with such scores.(165, 166) Rather than striving for a summary score, the impact of problems within each domain should be judged and discussed.
+PROBAST should not be used to generate a summary “quality score” for a study because of the well-known problems associated with such scores.(165, 166) Rather than striving for a summary score, the impact of problems within each domain should be judged and discussed.

 Presentation and use of PROBAST assessment into the review